Proposal Development Resources

 Great informational resource and tutorial from Michigan State University for writing grant applications.

 UT Tyler subscribes to Pivot, an online tool that helps faculty find grant opportunities.
 In order to create a Pivot account:

-his or her Pivot homepage.
-From their homepage, users can manage active or tracked
+the user to his or her Pivot homepage.
+From their homepage, users can manage active

-funding opportunities, saved searches, shared opportunities, etc., and start searching
+or tracked funding opportunities, saved searches, shared opportunities, etc., and

-for funding or scholars.
-Username and password access is necessary when
+start searching for funding or scholars.
+Username and password access is necessary

 - a user is outside your IP range, or

 - when a user needs to save a funding record or funding search.